kames407/McKinleyChatCord/README.md

 # McKinleyChatCord
 A Full Stack McKinley Chat Cord Web Application using Socket API.
-This is Project is done for McKinley and Rice Full Stack Developer Challenge
+This Project is done for McKinley and Rice Full Stack Developer Challenge

 Dependencies are below